shsamyam/shsamyam.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the [Department of Agricultural and Applied Economics](https://agecon.uga.edu/) at the [University of Georgia](https://uga.edu/).
-My research interests lie at the intersections of labor economics, agricultural economics, and economic development.
+I am a Ph.D. student currently in my third year.